bsherin/tactic/docs/Tile-Commands.rst

 .. py:method:: ColorMapper.color_from_val(val)

     ColorMapper is a class for creating mappings between values and colors.
+    ColorMapper() creates the class instance.

+    :param float bottom_val:

-    ColorMapper() creates the class instance. bottom_val and top_val specify the value range. color_palette_name is the name of the matplotlib color_palette.
+    :param float top_val: Specify the value range.

+    :param str color_palette_name: iT name of the matplotlib color_palette.
 These can be selected by the user using the palette_select option type.

 .. py:method:: global_import(module_name)